zhz03/DARPA_CREATE_Code/E2Etest_1d/README.md

-This folder is only for testing the End-to-end(E2E) process in 1d state.
+The CREATE-SP-flowchart.pdf illustrate the workflow of this E2E-1d folder.

-There are several core functions.
+There are several core functions in this folder.

 ## Core functions

-### 1 E2E_stats_error_prob function
+### 1 Simulation_validation

 - This function takes $A,B,H,Q,R,x_0,uts,ts,sam_{numb}$ as inputs.